 As a parent, you must let the school know if your child is absent and the reason why.
 It is school policy that reasons must be given in writing.
 Parents/Guardians can use the school diary which has dedicated pages for your notes.
 The school will notify the National Educational Welfare Board if a child is absent without reason for 20 days or more or where the absence gives rise to concern.

 If your child is sick or is absent for other good reasons, no action will be taken by the NEWB.
 However, if there is concern about your child’s attendance at school or about the reasons given, you may be visited by an Educational Welfare Officer who will discuss your child’s education with you.
 The Officer will work with you and take full account of the circumstances of the child and the family before deciding what further action is necessary to ensure that the child receives his/her entitlement to an education.

 Further information concerning the new service and about school attendance matters generally can be obtained from the national Lo-Call Education Helpline (Telephone 1890 36 36 66) which is staffed by an Educational Welfare Officer.

 Audiology support will continue to be provided to all students following all necessary safety measures.
-Please ensure that your son/daughter arrives at school with a working hearing aid/cochlear implant and other assistive technology (FM system) if applicable.
+Please ensure that your son/daughter arrives at school with working hearing aid/cochlear implant and other assistive technology (FM system) if applicable.
 Students should have spare hearing aid/cochlear implant batteries and be encouraged to change these themselves where possible.
 As always assistance will be provided to students when required.
-Spare batteries are available in school as usual at a cost of 50 cents per battery.
+Spare batteries are available in school as usual at a cost of 50 cent per battery.

-Mobile Phones: The use of mobile phones is not permitted during the school day.
+The use of mobile phones is not permitted during the school day.
 For security, phones should be switched off and stored in the students’ locker or the school office before 9am.
 If pupils need to make a call during the school day, they can do so from the school office.